Canada 10-Year Bond Yield

 What You Should Know

-• Bond yield is the return a bondholder should receive.
+• Bond yield is the return a bondholder should receive if they hold the bond until maturity.

 • Canada 10-year bond yield is used as a basis for 10-year loan term interest rates.

-• Interest rates are usually higher than government bond yields for the respective term because Government bonds, including Canada 5-year bonds and Canada Savings Bonds, are considered risk-free because they are issued by the government and are denominated in domestic currency.
+• Interest rates are usually higher than government bond yields for the respective term because Government bonds, including Canada 5-year bonds and Canada Savings Bonds, are considered risk-free.

 Recent Canada 10-Year Bond Yield: